philpax/philpax.github.io/content/updates/two-weeks-go-by/index.md

 ![paxboard with styling updates](paxboard.png)

 Aside from that, it's mostly been internal changes.
-Inspired by [Lustre](https://hexdocs.pm/lustre/index.html)'s namespaced HTML elements, I moved all of the HTML element constructors into a `h` namespace, which stops them from polluting the global scope,[^table] but also helps clearly delineate view-shaped code:
+Inspired by [Lustre](https://hexdocs.pm/lustre/index.html)'s namespaced HTML elements, I moved all of the HTML element constructors into a `lua:h` namespace, which stops them from polluting the global scope,[^table] but also helps clearly delineate view-shaped code:

-[^table]: The Lua `table` library being replaced by a HTML `table` constructor is not ideal.
+[^table]: The Lua `lua:table` library being replaced by a HTML `html:table` constructor is not ideal.

 ```lua
 local function layout(body)